-There are three two things that a parent/guardian should do when a student will not attend school that day:
+There are two things that a parent/guardian should do when a student will not attend school that day:

 - 1. Call the school at 544-8618 to report the absence.
 We have an answering machine that will take calls before or after hours.
 State law requires the school to know why a student is absent from school.
 The school may require documentation explaining the reason for the student's absence. - 2.
 If possible, go to school to pick up the daily assignments.
-Homework sheets are available in the office or You may call ahead and we will gather the assignments for you.
+You may call ahead and we will gather the assignments for you.
 Homework assignments are also available online.
-The student is responsible for obtaining assignments from his/her teachers. - 3.
-Send a short written note with the student upon his/her return to school explaining the absence.
-These notes are kept as documentation of absences.
+The student is responsible for obtaining assignments from his/her teachers.